vqlion/vqlion/README.md

 🤙 Hi :D

-🌈 I'm vqlion, student at INSA Lyon in France
+🌈 I'm an engineering student at INSA Lyon (TC)